 From time to time, the fair value of assets associated with individual donor-restricted endowment funds may fall below the level that the donor or CTUPMIFA requires RRI to retain as a fund of perpetual duration.
+As of December 31, 2024, the aggregate fair value one donor-restricted fund with deficiencies was \$14,692 and the historic dollar value was \$15,026.
 Deficiencies of this nature did not exist as of December 31, 2023.
-Deficiencies of this nature existed in one donor fund, which has an original gift value of \$100,000, a current fair value of \$91,639, and a deficiency of \$8,361 as of December 31, 2022.